eddytruyen/OpenHDMap/README.md

 This approach using PyTM and STRIDE helps create a robust security framework for deploying the OpenHDMap system on MEC with Kubernetes, ensuring data integrity, confidentiality, and availability.

-# Detailed threats for Spoofing
+## Detailed threat repository

-Certainly!
-Let’s dive deeper into the potential spoofing threats for the OpenHDMap deployment on MEC with Kubernetes.
 Spoofing threats involve an attacker impersonating a legitimate entity to gain unauthorized access or manipulate the system.

 ### Spoofing Threats